In this Paid Surveys FAQ section, I will try to answer some of the most commonly asked questions about surveys.

 The typical compensation for surveys ranges from $1 to $75 per completed survey.
 Most surveys can also be wrapped up in 6-12 minutes at the most.

 Regardless of the actual compensation, a genuine survey company will inform you about the exact compensation every survey entails.
-More are the surveys you answer, more is money you earn!
+And normally, the longer a survey, the higher is the payout.

 Can I quit my day job?

 Yes, you can earn a decent amount of money by signing-up with a number of paid survey websites, completing every profile and regularly answering all surveys coming your way.

 However, that income would still not match up to the one from your regular job.